TnTech-ECE/S25_Team3_MyCapstoneProject/Conceptual_Design.md

 3. The system may be extended to track drones over the Golden Eagle Golf Club and the Hyder-Burks Agriculture Pavilion.

 ### Drone Tracking System Constraints
 The drone tracking system is primarily contrained by the legal standards of the United States of America, the State of Tennessee, and Tennessee Tech University.
 It is additionally constrained by the ethical and professional duties levied on all engineers in the process of designing a new product.
-The legal and moral obligations by which this project is constrained are examined in closer detail in the Ethical, Professional, and Standards Consideration section immediately below.
+The specific legal and moral obligations by which this project is constrained are examined in closer detail in the Ethical, Professional, and Standards Consideration section immediately below.

 ## Ethical, Professional, and Standards Consideration
 ### Legal Standards
+The drone tracking system must comply with all pertinent federal and state laws and with all applicable TTU policies.
+The way by which this team intends to adhere to each of these laws and policies is explained categorically here.

+#### Standards regarding circuit design

-#### Federal Level Standards
+#### Standards regarding data retention

-#### TTU Policies

 ### Ethical Responsibilities